Do Antidepressants Affect Sex Drive?

 Want to print this article for later?
 Click here.

-This highlights what we already know: depression significantly affects menopausal women.
+This highlights what we already know: depression affects menopausal women, and preexisting depression might be worsened during menopause.
 Women in this phase of life often take antidepressants.
-Consider the world’s current state of affairs and its effect on both mental health and well-being; a steep rise in antidepressant use is likely upon us.
+Consider day to day stressors both on a personal and more global level and their effects on both mental health and well-being; a steep rise in antidepressant use is not surprising.

 What Are Antidepressants and How Do They Work?